-The VSCO girl aesthetic, named after the photo-editing app VSCO where you’ll find so many of its adherents, had its moment last fall.
-Known for wearing scrunchies around their wrists, carrying Hydro Flasks and donning oversized T-shirts, the style was all about owning ultra-trending products.
+The VSCO girl aesthetic — named after the photo-editing app VSCO, where you’ll find so many of its adherents — had its moment last fall.
+Known for wearing scrunchies around their wrists, carrying Hydro Flasks and donning oversized T-shirts, VSCO girls were all about owning ultra-trending products.

 If you enjoyed this story, you might also like reading about how you can nail the cottagecore aesthetic this fall.

 Women share their most sexist encounters in new TikTok trend